duckets/dj-tuition/content/en/wedding.md

 ### LEARN TO DJ FOR YOUR WEDDING DAY

 You can learn to DJ in time for your wedding day!
-Create a memorable and personalized highlight, especially if it's a surprise to your family and friends on the day.
+Create a unique, memorable and personalized highlight at your reception by taking control of the decks - especially if it's a surprise to your family and friends on the day!

 ![](/images/three-tuition-images-b.jpg)